The Other Half Live by Chris Green

 ‘Or just a nut,’ says Levi.

-‘But he does give us something to talk about.’ says Peter.
+‘But he gives us something to talk about.’ says Peter.
 ‘Little happens around here, most of the time.’

-A flag is a piece of coarse fabric usually rectangular in shape, with a distinctive design.
+A flag is a piece of coarse fabric usually rectangular, with a distinctive design.
 It is most commonly cut in the ratio of two to three or three to five.
 Historically used for signalling, flags are now also used for decoration.
 Designs include stripes, crosses, circles and divisions into bands or quarters, patterns, and principles derived from heraldry.
 Alternatively, the flag can display a symbol or logo, or an iconic image of perhaps Ché Guevara or Bob Marley.
-Sometimes there is a Moor’s head and sometimes there is Arabic script, like for instance on the Black Standard used by ISIS.
+Sometimes there is a Moor’s head and sometimes there is Arabic script, for instance, on the Black Standard used by ISIS.

 ‘Let me guess.
 Flags,’ says Guy Salmon, arriving with his customary swagger.
-While others might disagree, Guy has not quite reached the age where he considers himself middle aged.
+While others might disagree, Guy has not quite reached the stage of life where he considers himself middle-aged.
 He dresses accordingly.
-Smart casual, with trousers too tight for a man of his build.
+Smart casual, trousers too tight for a man of his build, loud shirts and Converse cut-offs.
 Guy is not slow to spot that Lauren has come without her husband, Warren.
-Warren is a pilot or is it plant geneticist?
+Warren is a pilot.
+Or is it plant geneticist?
 Something like that anyway.
 Perhaps Warren is at work.
 Or maybe he has taken the children to flying lessons or some extra-curricular sporting activity.
 Guy sits himself down next to Lauren and pulls his chair up close.

 ‘I liked the flag he had with the black face in profile with the white bandana around its forehead,’ he adds.
 ‘That was cool.’